Zamin12/ProductCatalogAPI/README.md

 ## Getting Started

-This service will expose information about product catalog entities with RESTFul service.
+This service exposes information about product catalog entities with RESTFul service.
-It provides you add, edit, remove, view and filter endpoints.
+It provides add, edit, remove, view and filter endpoints.

 Features:
-* Used ASP.NET Core framework.
+* ASP.NET Core framework.
 * API Support for versioning.
-* Endpoins implemented in asynchronously.
+* Asynchronous endpoins.
-* Added unit test for controller.
+* Unit tests for controller.
-* Photo data are implemented recieving, sending and saving as base64 string. (nvarchar(max))
+* Photo data is implemented as base64 string.

-P.S: As there is only table without any additional complex behaviors decided to use CRUD logic and put it same place with endpoints in controller.
+* Additional controller for System information and status

 ## Technologies

-Project is created with frameworks and packages:
+Frameworks and packages:

 * ASP.NET Core: 3.0
 * Entity Framework Core and related: 3.1.1